 It’s a fun little adventure to find all three and what’s even better is they are around great beer and waffle spots!

-This is probably one of the biggest tourist attractions.
-Like any other major, historic square in Europe.
-But it’s so damn pretty!
+This is probably the most popular tourist attraction.
+Like any other major, historic square in Europe, except this one is a UNESCO world heritage site and it’s so damn pretty!

 Known as the Grand Square, it consists of several restaurants, guild houses, and the City Hall.
 It has also been touted as one of the most beautiful places in the world (I am assuming they are considering only manmade locations, because, well, we all know there are natural places in this world that would put that square to shame).